gambitproject/gambit/doc/pyapi.rst

       Returns the :py:class:`gambit.Node` representing the root
       node of the game.

+      :raises: :py:class:`gambit.UndefinedOperationError` if the game does not have a tree representation.

    .. py:attribute:: is_const_sum

       Returns ``True`` if the game is constant sum.